Binaryify/OneDark-Pro/docs/README.md

 ![ScreenShot](https://raw.githubusercontent.com/Binaryify/OneDark-Pro/master/static/screenshot9.png)

 ### Add/Change code color
-Now you know the rules for the theme, you just need the code scope and the hex color you want, then edit the tmTheme file, add/change code snippet like this:
+Now you know the rules for the theme, you just need the code scope and the hex color you want, then edit the 'OneDark-Pro.json' file, add/change code snippet like this:

 ```xml
 <dict>